Meta-optical Miniscope for Multifunctional Imaging: CONCLUSIONS

 \section{CONCLUSIONS}

 We demonstrate the integration of an extensively studied single-layer metalens with an open-source miniscope.
 This approach combines the advantages of the metalens, such as its compact footprint and multi-functionality, with the strengths of the miniscope, including its capability for in vivo imaging and high frame rate performance.
 We demonstrate the integration of various metalenses, including hyperbolic, square, EDOF, and DH metalenses.
 Our results highlight imaging capabilities with an extended DOF, a wide FOV, and precise depth sensing.
 This integration paves the way for compact and versatile imaging systems suitable for a wide range of applications.
-More functionality could be introduced in the similar process such as 3D imaging, polarimetry by replacing the objective lens.
+Furthermore, some other functionalities that have been explored in the metasurface community could also be integrated through careful design.
+For instance, specially designed meta-optics can be employed for edge detection under specific illumination conditions and contour extraction in biological imaging.
+Polarization sensitive meta-optics could allow for polarimetry, or stereo imaging.
+In addition, hyperspectral imaging could be realized by exploiting the strong chromatic dispersion of metasurfaces or by adopting lens array configurations \cite{audhkhasi2025single}.
 We emphasis that the integration of system is easy as only the replacement of the objective lens is required.
 Also, we envision the replacement of the tube lens \cite{yanny2020miniscope3d} to provide more design freedom and further reduce the system's complexity.

+Another important advantage of the metalens is its ability to provide a large working distance in the system.
+For the metalens, the back focal length (BFL)—defined as the distance from the image plane to the last surface of the lens system—is approximately equal to the effective focal length (EFL), since the metalens has negligible physical thickness.
+However, in the case of objective lenses used in miniscopes, the BFL is typically much smaller than the EFL.
+This limits their applicability in scenarios that require a large working distance, particularly in in vivo imaging.